Why Organic Cotton: Exploring Regular Cotton Vs Organic Cotton

 Softer (in a silky way, as opposed to cotton’s plush tactile quality) and stretchier than cotton, these trending “green” fabrics certainly have their merit (if processed correctly), but organic cotton reins superior.

-Second, these fabrics require some chemicals to break down the plant pulp.
-While these can be eco friendly solvents, they’re still less eco friendly than organic cotton, which requires none.
+Second, these fabrics require chemicals to break down the plant pulp.
+While these can be eco-friendly solvents, organic cotton—which requires no solvents, is still the more sustainable option.

 Organic Cotton vs. Polyester